Notice of Pre-AIA or AIA Status

 Both Maleki and Hall disclose LIDAR systems.

 It would have been obvious to one of ordinary skill in the art at the time before the effective filing date of the present application to modify Maleki so that the edges of the integrated TX-RX-scanner module of Maleki comprise a plurality of pins (and, in particular, at edges in the proximity of respective optical components 102, 120) coupled to the two respective optical components, as taught by Hall, for mounting the integrated board to other necessary electrical components, e.g., respective electrical drivers ([0049] in Hall, where it is stated that the emitter/detector boards are then connected to motherboards).
+It is noted that in the modified Maleki/Hall optical sensing system, the plurality of printed circuit boards do not overlap with the substrate of the integrated TX-RX-scanner module in a plan view direction (i.e., as seen from above), see Fig. 6, 7 of Hall.

-In addition, Maleki/Hall does not disclose a plurality of printed circuit boards separated from and connected to the integrated TX-RX-scanner module such that each of the plurality of printed circuit boards is disposed to be adjacent to the substrate in a plan view direction of the substrate, the plurality of printed circuit boards comprising a first printed circuit board positioned proximate to the first region of the integrated TX-RX-scanner module and a second printed circuit board positioned proximate to the second region of the integrated TX-RX-scanner module, the first printed circuit board comprising a first set of serving electronic components connected to the first optical component through the first set of pins, and the second printed circuit board comprising a second set of serving electronic components connected to the second optical component through the second set of pins
+Maleki/Hall does not disclose a plurality of printed circuit boards separated from and connected to the integrated TX-RX-scanner module such that each of the plurality of printed circuit boards is disposed separately from the substrate of the optical components, the plurality of printed circuit boards comprising a first printed circuit board positioned proximate to the first region of the integrated TX-RX-scanner module and a second printed circuit board positioned proximate to the second region of the integrated TX-RX-scanner module, the first printed circuit board comprising a first set of serving electronic components connected to the first optical component through the first set of pins, and the second printed circuit board comprising a second set of serving electronic components connected to the second optical component through the second set of pins.

-Both Maleki and Tang disclose Lidar systems.
+Both Maleki and Tang disclose LIDAR systems.

 Regarding claim 2, Maleki/Hall/Tang discloses the optical sensing system of claim 1, wherein